Let's Look Closely at Mahi Mahi

 - Niacin: 5.6mg (28% of daily value)

 Omega-3 fatty acids are considered beneficial to human health; they have been linked to reducing the risk of heart disease, stroke, and certain types of cancer.
-Mahi Mahi is a good source of omega-3 fatty acids, providing about 0.5g per 100g of cooked fish.
+It is a good source of omega-3 fatty acids, providing about 0.5g per 100g of cooked fish.

 Mahi Mahi is primarily caught wild from the ocean.
-However, there are some efforts to farm raise mahi mahi in captivity.
+However, some efforts are being made to farm-raised mahi mahi in captivity.

 Farm-raised mahi mahi is typically raised in large-scale, marine-based net pens, where they are fed a formulated diet.
 The farming process has been developed to minimize the environmental impact by using closed systems and recirculating aquaculture systems.

-Farm-raised mahi mahi is considered a sustainable seafood option, as it can help reduce the pressure on wild fish populations.
+Farm-raised is considered a sustainable seafood option, as it can help reduce the pressure on wild fish populations.
 Moreover, it can provide a reliable supply of fish to meet the growing demand for seafood.
-However, as with any form of aquaculture, it is essential to ensure that the farming practices used are environmentally friendly and that the fish is raised healthily.
+However, as with aquaculture, it is essential to ensure that the farming practices are environmentally friendly and that the fish is raised healthily.

 📖 Recipe